aws-samples/amazon-managed-service-for-apache-flink-examples/java/FlinkCDC/FlinkCDCSQLServerSource/README.md

 ### Destination database

 Note that the JDBC sink is agnostic to the actual destination database technology.
 This example is tested with both MySQL and PostgreSQL but can be easily adjusted to different databases.

 The `JdbcSink` `url` decides the destination database (see [Runtime configuration](#runtime-configuration), below).
 The correct JDBC driver must be included in the `pom.xml`.
 This example includes both MySQL and PostgreSQL drivers.

-### Testing locally using Docker Compose
+### Testing with local databases using Docker Compose

 This example can be run locally using Docker.